ropensci/ruODK/CONTRIBUTING.md

 Some changes have intricate internal and external dependencies, which are easy to miss and break.
 These checklists aim to avoid these pitfalls.

-Test and update reverse dependencies (wastdr, urODK, etlTurtleNesting, etc.).
+Test and update reverse dependencies (wastdr, etlTurtleNesting, etc.).

 #### Adding a dependency
 * Update DESCRIPTION
 * Update GH Actions install workflows - do R package deps have system deps?
 Can GHA install them in all environments?
 * Update Dockerfile
-* Update urODK binder install.R
+* Update binder install.R
 * Update installation instructions

 #### Renaming a vignette
 * Search-replace all links to the vignette throughout
   * ruODK,
-  * urODK,
   * ODK Central "OData" modal
   * ODK Central docs